 When you click on Modify multiple answers you can separate the options with a new line.
 Modifying multiple answers is very helpful when you have a longer list of the answers or if you need to copy the options from one question to another.

-You can see three checkboxes at the bottom right of the component
+You can see four checkboxes at the bottom right of the component.

 Set Values: allows you to set a numeric value within the individual answer option for calculation.
 Find out more about this option on the calculate help page.